ssemmler/aws-data-lake-with-airflow/README.md

 │   ├── athena           <- Athena stores query results in Amazon S3.
 Each User has his own S3OutputDirectory.
 │   └── glue             <- Specifies an S3 path to a bucket that can be used as a temporary directory for the Job.
 │
-├── B-raw-data-zone      <- The Raw or Persisted area of your Data Lake is where data is kept indefinitely │   │                        in its raw format.
+├── B-Raw-Data-Zone      <- The Raw or Persisted area of your Data Lake is where data is kept indefinitely │   │                        in its raw format.
 │   │                          ✓ Exact copy of source data in native format (aka master dataset in the batch layer) │   │                          ✓ Immutable to change